SamanwoySaha/SamanwoySaha/README.md

 I'm a software engineer, building practical, end-to-end solutions that combine machine learning models with robust software systems to solve real-world problems.

-> 💡 *I'm open to new opportunities in the domain of backend engineering, systems, cloud & networking!*
+> 💡 *I'm open to new opportunities in the domain of machine learning and backend engineering!*

 ### Tech Stack
 - **Languages** - `C/C++` `Python` `Javscript` `Typescript` `SQL`